 Oceania Cruises in Australia, New Zealand and the South Pacific

 While not from an Australian port of call, Oceania cruises have a number of itineraries that focus on French Polynesia and the South Pacific where you can cruise into, around, or from the picture-perfect Tahitian islands.
 If you’re wanting to focus exclusively on the French Polynesian islands, Oceania cruises have a number of itineraries round trip from Papeete.
-You can also cruise from Papeete to Sydney which visits a number of other stunning Pacific islands along the way.

 Closer to home, Oceania cruises in Asia offer some truly extensive explorations with itineraries ranging between 14 to 35 nights.
 These cruises visit some fantastic ports including those in Thailand, Vietnam, China and Japan, as well as some more obscure countries including Myanmar, India and Sri Lanka.

 Oceania offers an extensive range of cruises through Europe.
 Oceania cruises in the Mediterranean have departures from the popular Barcelona, Rome and Venice as well as Lisbon, Monte Carlo and Athens, while their cruises in Northern Europe set sail from Amsterdam, Copenhagen and Stockholm with a few Dublin, Oslo and Southampton departures thrown in mix.
 These often very unique itineraries can take you to once-in-a-lifetime ports, including those in Iceland and the northern tip of Norway.